Fahad-developer/Gitlab-CICD-Pipeline/README.md

 ### 🧹 Cleaning Up

-To stop and remove all containers (along with volumes), run:
+To stop and remove all containers (including volumes), run:

 ```bash
 docker-compose down -v